KetingTrinh/Fidelle/README.md

 # Fidelle

-Fidelle spreads awarness and educates youth about their reproductive rights and uncover the falsehoods perpetuated in our society
+Fidelle spreads awarness and educates youth about their reproductive rights and uncover the falsehoods perpetuated in our society.
+Made for the Girls ReCode Hackathon